GCose/Portfolio/README.md

+# Introduction to Web Programming I

-This is a portfolio website I created for my assignment
+- This is a portfolio website I created for my assignment.

-It's is a portfolio site meant to showcase what I have learnt in the course
+- It's is a portfolio site meant to showcase what I have learnt in the course.

-I made a repository name change and that caused me to lose the timeline of the old repo which just sucks.
+- I made a repository name change and that caused me to lose the timeline of the old repo which just sucks.

-You can check deployments to see the full commit timeline.
+- You can check deployments to see the full commit timeline.

-This is the new link: https://gcose.github.io/Portfolio/
+- This is the new link: https://gcose.github.io/Portfolio/